adonisjs/v5-docs/content/guides/digging-deeper/mailer.md

 ```

 ## Monitory mailer queue
-The emails sent using `Mail.sendLater` method are moved into an in-memory queue.
+The emails sent using the `Mail.sendLater` method are moved into an in-memory queue.
 You can monitor this queue using the `Mail.monitorQueue` method.

-If you do not monitor the queue explicitly, then the Mail module will log the errors using the [logger](./logger.md).
+If you do not explicitly monitor the queue, the Mail module will log the errors using the [logger](./logger.md).

 You can write the following code inside a [preload file](../fundamentals/adonisrc-file.md#preloads).